cloudbees-days/cloudbees-field-workshops/slides/core/core-2.md

 * [JCasC Secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc) for credentials can be managed in a few different ways:
   1. As properties files in the Jenkins Master file system.
 For secrets that you want to share across Team Masters you can mount the same [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) to every Master.
   2. As Jenkins encrypted values using the Jenkins-internal secret key allowing the encrypted strings to be used directly in the  `jenkins.yaml` configuration as we are doing in this workshop.
 The Jenkins-internal secret key used for encryption is unique for to Jenkins instance and means that the credentials are not portable between Team Masters.
 * The `workshop-setup` job used Jenkins to encrypt the GitHub Personal Access Token that you provided so it can only be decrypted by your Team Master and then replaced the `REPLACE_WITH_JENKINS_ENCODED_PAT`placeholders in your copy of the `jenkins.yaml` file with the Jenkins encrypted value of your GitHub Personal Access Token.
-Other placeholders that were replaced were: `REPLACE_GITHUB_ORG` with the GitHub Organization your created for the workshop and `REPLACE_WITH_YOUR_GITHUB_USERNAME` with the GitHub username you are using for this workshop.
 ]

 ---
 name: config-bundle-details-additional

-# Configuration Bundle Details
-## Additional Configuration
+# Additional JCasC Configuration

 #### Pipeline Shared Library
 CasC allows auto-configuring Pipeline Shared Libraries so it is very easy to provide the same Pipeline Shared Libraries across multiple teams as we have done in this workshop.
 The Core Pipeline Shared Library was configured at the global level so that it will be available to all the Jenkins Pipeline that you run on your Team Master.